-One-third of Quebec’s recreation centers offer their customers spas whose water contains a disturbing amount of potentially harmful bacteria, according to the Journal de Montreal survey.
+One third of Quebec’s recreation centres offer their customers spas whose water contains a disturbing amount of potentially harmful bacteria, according to the Journal de Montréal survey.

 Article written by: CATHERINE BOUCHARD

-Over the last few months, the Journal de Montreal has visited 30 recreation centers in secret and randomly, and has the spa water analyzed by experts.
+Over the last few months, Le Journal de Montréal has visited 30 recreation centres in secret and randomly, and has the spa water analyzed by experts.
 In one out of three cases, the samples collected revealed an abnormal – or limited – presence of the bacterium Pseudomonas aeruginosa, a very resistant bacterium.

 “It’s hard to heal”, says the expert.

 Difficult to remove

 Pseudomonas aeruginosa is the pet peeve of spa owners, says Hamilton.
 “It’s a bacteria that shouldn’t normally be found in spas” he says.
 This is the most difficult to eliminate.
 “Its presence can, however, be controlled using a chlorination system specifically dosed to eliminate it” he explains.
 The E. coli bacterium known to cause gastroenteritis and urinary tract infections, was detected in only one of the 30 health centres visited by Le Journal.

 “If you find it in a spa, it’s synonymous with faeces in the water,” says Hamilton.
 The tests conducted during our investigation also revealed turbidity problems in the water of three centres of relaxation.
 “The higher the turbidity, the more water can run out of filtration,” says Hamilton.
 This increases the risk of bacteria settling there, “he says.
 A number of bathers above the capacity of the basin, poor filtration and poorly dosed chemicals can explain the problem of turbidity, says the microbiologist.
 A variety of materials, such as skin, dust and sand are therefore suspended in the water.

 Industry ready to be tested